CONVERTING A TRADITIONAL OR FAR INFRARED SAUNA TO ONE THAT USES NEAR INFRARED LIGHTS FOR HEATING

 Otherwise, you can leave your present bench, but you will not be able to rotate as easily with this arrangement.

-STEP 2.
-THE HEAT LAMPS.
-Build or purchase an electrical unit that contains three or four red infrared heat lamps.
-Such a unit is described in Appendix D of the book, Sauna Therapy, and a wiring diagram is available by clicking on Free Sauna Plans.
+A lamp unit is described in Appendix D of the book, Sauna Therapy, and a wiring diagram is available by clicking on Free Sauna Plans.

 Mount the electrical unit containing the lamps on one of the walls of your sauna in such a way that you can sit about two feet from the lamps and that you can rotate your body so that the light will strike all sides of the body.